skipto-landmarks-headings/browser-extension/README.md

 ### Keyboard Shortcuts

 To open the `SkipTo` menu via the keyboard, use `Ctrl/Cmd + Shift + K`.
-Focus is set to the first menuitem.
+Focus is set to the first menu item.

-Once the menu is displayed and has focus, you can move through the menuitems via the following keystrokes:
+Once the menu is displayed and has focus, you can move through the menu items via the following keystrokes:

 * `arrow down`, `arrow up`: step through the items one at a time